pinax/pinax-types/README.rst

 Documentation
 --------------

 The ``pinax-types`` documentation is currently under construction.
 If you would like to help us write documentation, please join our Pinax Project Slack team and let us know!
+We recently did a Pinax Hangout on ``pinax-types``, you can read the recap blog post and find the video here http://blog.pinaxproject.com/2016/04/28/recap-april-pinax-hangout/

 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Contribute